Common tasks with KQL for Microsoft Sentinel

 and TimeGenerated >= ago(7d)

-When you have multiple filters joined into a single where statement using the and keyword, you get better performance by putting filters that only reference a single column first.
-So, a better way to write the previous query would be:
+When you have multiple filters joined into a single where statement by using the keyword and, you get better performance by putting filters that only reference a single column first.
+So, a better way to write the previous query is:

 SigninLogs